When Composite Likelihood Meets Stochastic Approximation: Simulation Studies

 In this regard, Figure~\ref{fig:isi:1:cov_lines} shows that, by appropriately accounting for both sources of variability when the algorithm is stopped, it is possible to draw inference about ${\bm{\theta}}^*$ using $\bar{\bm{\theta}}_\mathcal{P}$, whatever the choice of $\mathcal{P}$.
 It presents the empirical coverage levels obtained by constructing confidence intervals following the covariance matrices outlined in Theorem~\ref{th:main} under the three asymptotic regimes.
 As predicted by the theory, one should use Regime 1 when $T_n = \omega(n)$, and Regime 2 in the opposite scenario, $T_n = o(n)$.
-However, in practice, Regime 3 is the recommendable choice because it directly compounds both the uncertainty of the optimization and the data sampling variability.
+However, Regime 3 is the recommendable choice in practice because it directly compounds both the optimization uncertainty and the data sampling variability.
 As a reference, under Regime 3, Figure~\ref{fig:isi:1:cov_lines} reports the empirical coverage levels obtained by constructing confidence intervals for the numerical optimizer estimating the asymptotic covariance matrix in (\ref{eq:cl:asyd}).

-For space reasons, computational times are reported in Appendix~\ref{app:sims}.
-Briefly, taking advantage of a recycling window of iterations is highly beneficial implementation-wise, especially with diverging $n$.
-In particular, it allows \texttt{recycle\_hyper} to be computationally competitive with \texttt{standard} and \texttt{recycle\_standard} while being systematically more efficient in statistical terms, whatever the choice of $T_n$ (and of $\eta_0$, as remarked in the additional experiments reported in the Appendix).
+For space reasons, computational times are reported in the online Appendix C. Briefly, taking advantage of a recycling window of iterations is highly beneficial implementation-wise, especially with diverging $n$.
+In particular, it allows \texttt{recycle\_hyper} to be computationally competitive with \texttt{standard} and \texttt{recycle\_standard} while being systematically more efficient in statistical terms, whatever the choice of $T_n$ (and of $\eta_0$, as remarked in the additional experiments reported in the online Appendix).